Find Affordable College Courses

 The colleges and universities below are the most popular for mental health services majors pursuing a master's degree.

-Our 2023 rankings named New Mexico Highlands University the most popular school in New Mexico for mental and social health services students working on their master’s degree.
-Located in the town of Las Vegas, New Mexico Highlands University is a public college with a small student population.
+Our analysis found New Mexico Highlands University to be the most popular school for mental and social health services students who want to pursue a master’s degree in New Mexico.
+Located in the remote town of Las Vegas, New Mexico Highlands University is a public school with a small student population.

 Women make up 86% of the mental health services majors at the school.